oracle-livelabs/adb/shared/adb-speaks-human/setup-environment/setup-environment.md

   ![The Stack information step 1 of the wizard](./images/create-stack.png "")

 3. In the **Configure variables** step 2 of the wizard, select the target **compartment** and **region** where the new Autonomous Database instance will be created.
 In our example, we chose the `ca-toronto-1` region and our own compartment.
 The **Database Name** field displays the default database name, **`myquickstart`**.
-Replace this database name with your own name.
-The name must be 12 to 30 alphanumeric characters and contain at least one uppercase letter, one lowercase letter, and one number.
-The password cannot contain the double quote (") character, space, underscore "_", or the username `admin`.
+Replace this name with your own name.
+The database name must contain only letters and numbers, starting with a letter, and between 12 and 30 characters long.
+The name cannot contain the double quote (") character, space, underscore "_", or the username `admin`.
 In our example, we chose the database name to be **`MovieStreamWorkshop`**.
 Click **Next**.

     ![The Configure variables step 2 of the wizard](./images/configure-variables.png "")